l-christen/life-particle-simulator/docs/UserGuide.md

 Formula for force calculation:
 - The distance squared between two particles is calculated as : $d^2 = (x_2 - x_1)^2 + (y_2 - y_1)^2$
 - If the distance squared is less than the interaction radius squared, a force is applied.
 - The force magnitude is calculated as : $F = k / d^2$ where k is the interaction strength (positive for attraction, negative for repulsion).
+We add a softening value to the distance squared to avoid a division by zero and extreme forces at very close distances.
 - To avoid trigonometric functions, we get the normalized direction vector from particle 1 to particle 2 to determine x and y Force components, we calculate : $dir = ((x_2 - x_1) / d, (y_2 - y_1) / d)$
 - The force vector applied to particle 1 is then : $F_{vector} = F \cdot dir$
 - A force is a mass times acceleration $F = m \cdot a$.
 Since we assume unit mass, the acceleration is equal to the force : $a_{vector} = F_{vector}$
 - The particle's velocity is updated based on the acceleration and the delta time : $v_{new} = v_{old} + a_{vector} \cdot deltaTime$
-- TODO : REFINED THE WAY VISCOSITY IS APPLIED
+- The viscosity is applied to the velocity to simulate drag : $v_{new} = v_{new} \cdot exp(-viscosity \cdot deltaTime)$
+- Finally, the particle's position is updated based on the new velocity and delta time : $p_{new} = p_{old} + v_{new} \cdot deltaTime$

+Clamps for forces and velocities are applied in the code to ensure numerical stability.

 ## Once the simulator is running